 In addition, SMT has introduced security vulnerabilities called back channel attacks.
 For this reason AWS and Google Cloud Platform never run the workloads of two different customers on the same core.
 Based on Microsoft Azure documentation, it appears that customers have to disable SMT (and incur a 30% performance penalty) to eliminate this risk.
 You pay for 100, get 70 and then need to pay almost 50% more to get back up to 100.

-- Packs as many independent cores as possible
+- Packs as many independent cores as possible and each of these cores have dedicated caches.

 The authoritative Anandtech review site wrote the following regarding the (second generation) Graviton2 performance: